Skip Navigation

 WEP has cost her at least $111,384 since 1995, when she retired from the Parkway School District, outside of St. Louis.

-And if her husband passes away before her, Karlovetz will receive only $14 per month in spousal benefits, despite the fact that her husband paid Social Security taxes throughout his 40-year career at McDonnell-Douglas/Boeing.
+And if her husband passes away before her, Karlovetz will receive only $14 per month in survivor benefits, despite the fact that her husband paid Social Security taxes throughout his 40-year career at McDonnell-Douglas/Boeing.

 GPO is to blame.